 Clean and inspect your boat

 A thorough inspection of your vessel is of primal importance to assess any pre-transit adjustments you may have to make.
 Take note of the overall condition of your boat to the detail.
 This will keep you informed of any repairs that may worsen after transportation.
-Take pictures too as evidence in the event of damages after the transportation.
+Take pictures too as evidence in the event of damages after the conveyance.
 If you cannot do this yourself, you are advised to have your vessel inspected by a marine surveyor licensed to operate in your state.

 Get rid of hazardous substances like fuel

-You need to drain the boat off the fuel in its tank.
+You need to drain the ship off the fuel in its tank.
 Do this to the last drop if possible.
 Although very unlikely, there is always that 1% chance of accidents and fires occurring during boat transportation.
 The presence of fuel may intensify the situation.
 Better safe than sorry.

 Disconnect any connections

-Unscrewing the propellers, flag masts, antennas, and disconnecting electronics from the boat makes the overall transportation easy, especially for the loading process, even if you are using the Roll-on/roll-off transport process.
+Unscrewing the propellers, flag masts, and antennas, and disconnecting electronics from the boat makes the overall conveyance easy, especially for the loading process, even if you are using the Roll-on/roll-off transport process.
 Batteries, too, should be disconnected, as well as anything else electrical.
 Also, anything higher than 13 feet should be lowered to avoid any inconveniences while in transit.

 Check the wheel and tires